pfoo360/Nepenthes/README.md

 <br/>

 Scrolling back up, you will notice a 'edit ticket' link.
 Again, same restrictions on who can see details/comment on tickets apply to who can edit a ticket.
 Of also note, DEVELOPERs are only allowed to change the STATUS of a ticket.
 On successful edit we will be taken back to the 'ticket details' page.<br/>
-In this instance, we changed the name of the ticket from 'feature #2" to 'feature #2 edit,' added a description and assigned 'test_mngr1' to the ticket
+In this instance, we changed the name of the ticket from 'feature #2" to 'feature #2 edit,' added a description and assigned and additional user, 'test_mngr1,' to the ticket.
 ![edit_ticket](/screenshots/23.png)
 ![edit_ticket](/screenshots/24.png)
 ![edit_ticket](/screenshots/25.png)